 We're all one illness, knee injury, or global pandemic away from being forced to reduce our physical activity.
 Which can mean weight gain.
-Or you've had the good fortune to grow older, and your metabolism slowed down.
+Or you've had the good fortune to grow older, and your metabolism has slowed down.
+Or you're on a new medication that causes weight gain.
 Or maybe you've turned your back on the futility of dieting.
 And now you're a bit lost because shopping for plus size clothing is anything but straightforward.
 Well, your Auntie Jen is here to show you the ropes.

 You may need to ignore your instincts.

 When you've had a lot of trouble finding clothes that aren't too small for your body, you may be tempted to wear clothes that are way too big.
 It's such a relief not to wear clothes that cause physical pain.
 If you've been freaking out over your new size, you may want to hide in big, shapeless clothes in dark colors.

 Don't do that.
 Oversized clothes aren't going to make you feel (or look) any better.
 Instead, go for a relaxed fit - clothes that skim your curves.
 Vikki Vi Classics are designed to show your shape without clinging or pulling.